-Did you know a Calgary mayor once forbid police from raiding illegal gambling halls after a raid in 1888 resulted in some prominent Calgarians being caught?
-Or that Calgary’s police chief was once demoted to a constable by a council that then directly took over the day-to-day management of the department?
+Did you know Calgary’s mayor forbid police from raiding illegal gambling halls in 1888 after a raid resulted in several prominent Calgarians being arrested?
+Or that Calgary’s police chief was once demoted to a constable so city council could take over directing the day-to-day activities of officers?

 The Early Years

-In Calgary’s early years, it was commonplace for city council to direct law enforcement activities and little thought was given to police independence.
-Not only did council directly hire, fire and individually set the wages of every officer, but the mayor was also automatically a justice of the peace tasked with conducting trials.
+In the early years, it was common for council to direct law enforcement activities, often in the favour of wealthy and politically connected citizens.
+Not only did council directly hire, fire and individually set the wages of each officer, but the mayor was automatically a justice of the peace tasked with conducting trials.

-The three Alberta examples likely did not end up easing the concerns of local aldermen though.
-Lethbridge’s commission was disbanded after just two years when everyone resigned.
-Edmonton’s commission was abolished and their police chief resigned in disgust after only five years, and the Calgary Herald called the provincial commission an “unhappy experience” before it was reorganized just after its second anniversary.
+The three Alberta examples likely did not ease the hesitations of aldermen in Calgary though.
+Lethbridge’s commission was disbanded after two years when all the commissioners resigned.
+Edmonton’s commission was abolished and their police chief resigned in disgust after only five years.
+As for the provincial commission, it was completely reorganized after just two years of what the Calgary Herald characterized as an “unhappy experience.”

-By the next time that a police commission came up in Calgary, most municipalities in British Columbia and Ontario had moved to the model and both Saskatchewan and Manitoba were quickly catching up.
+By the next time the idea of a police commission came up in Calgary, most municipalities in British Columbia and Ontario had moved to the model, and both Saskatchewan and Manitoba were quickly catching up.
 Even small cities like Moose Jaw, Fernie and Cranbrook had established well-functioning, independent police commissions.

 A Commission Comes to Calgary

-Calgary’s new police commission was to be made up of the individuals holding three different offices: the mayor, the senior judge of the district court, and the senior police court magistrate.
+Calgary’s new police commission had broad responsibilities that included licensing, traffic control, directing the police chief and disciplining officers.
+It was made up of the individuals holding three different offices: the mayor, the senior judge of the district court, and the senior police court magistrate.
 In 1934, these positions were held by Mayor Andrew Davidson, Judge E.P.
 McNeill, and Magistrate H.G.
 Scott.

 The first Calgary Police Commission meeting was held on May 11, 1934.